Lycoming College: History

 In 1947, the school became "Lycoming College", a four-year school.
 The college adopted the name "Lycoming" in 1948, a Native American word for a nearby stream which means "sandy stream" and the name of the county.
 These changes came with substantial support from the college's board of trustees and the local community.
 In 1949, the college conferred its first baccalaureate degrees.

 James E. Douthat became the 14th president in 1989.
 Under his leadership, the college's enrollment grew by 27 percent and its endowment and other funds under management increased from $17 million to more than $185 million.
 Since his arrival, the campus had been involved in a strategic planning process to continually evaluate student needs and adapt the College's programs to those needs.
 Under his leadership, the college saw the establishment and implementation of a new faculty governance structure, a major capital campaign to build the endowment, improved facilities, and the adoption of a revised curriculum for the college that responds to changing skill set needs.

 Kent C. Trachte became Lycoming's 15th president in 2013.
-He has continued many of the important themes of his predecessor, including working closely with the board of trustees and the faculty.
+He continued many of the important themes of his predecessor, including working closely with the board of trustees and the faculty.
 He launched a new long-range planning effort, many of its goals achieved.
 The college is now into another long-range planning era.
 He presided over the completion of the Lynn Science Center, generated interest in and led the construction of the Krapf Gateway Center as the new entrance of the campus, and the construction of a new music practice building opened in November 2022.

 He led the college in a new campus-community project to revitalize the Old Town section of Williamsport and a major effort to open its doors to students more representative of a diverse American society.

+Charles "Chip" W. Edmonds took office as the college's 16th president in July 2025.
+Edmonds was previously the college's executive vice president from 2017 until 2025.
+Under his previous title, Edmonds acquired funds for the Krapf Gateway Building through financial campaigns as well as developing a campus facility planning strategy.

 Rankings

-Lycoming was ranked 107th among "National Liberal Arts Colleges" in 2024 U.S. News & World Report, and 29th in Social Mobility.
+Lycoming was ranked 96th among "National Liberal Arts Colleges" in 2025 U.S. News & World Report, 5th in "Social Mobility", and 21st in "Best Value".
 It is listed as a "Best College" in The Princeton Review's Best 387 Colleges for 2021 and 61st by Washington Monthly in 2020.

 Academics

-Lycoming College confers both Bachelor of Arts and Bachelor of Science degrees in more than 43 major fields of study offered and more than 66 minors.
+Lycoming College confers both Bachelor of Arts and Bachelor of Science degrees in more than 52 major fields of study and offers more than 67 minors.